Twispay/twispay.github.io/hosted-page.md

 ***Note!** For simplicity, we used JQuery Framework code for auto-submitting the form.*

 We also provide SDKs for: [PHP](https://github.com/Twispay/hostedpage-php-sdk), [DotNet](https://github.com/Twispay/hostedpage-dotnet-sdk), [NodeJS](https://github.com/Twispay/hostedpage-nodejs-sdk), [Python](https://github.com/Twispay/hostedpage-python-sdk), [Java](https://github.com/Twispay/hostedpage-java-sdk).

+@TODO: If you're not using any of these languages, you can build your own [checksum generator](https://www.linkdesprecumsafaciunchecksumgenerator.com).

 ### 3. Receive the Payment Status